 Day 4: Hanauma Bay & Sea Life Park

-If it's not Tuesday (when the park is closed), head out in the morning for spectacular snorkeling at Hanauma Bay.
-You could spend the entire day here, but remember that Hawaii's sun is intense, and you don't want sunburn to ruin your vacation.
+If it's not Tuesday (when the park is closed), head out in the a.m. for spectacular snorkeling at Hanauma Bay.
+You could spend the entire day here, but remember that Hawaii's sun is intense, and you don't want a sunburn to ruin your vacation.
 After a couple of hours, wander down the coast to Sea Life Park.
 If you have kids, this is a must-stop.
 Otherwise, you can continue "beach-hopping" along the coastline with stops at Sandy Beach, Makapuu Point and Makapuu Beach Park, and Waimanalo Beach, before turning back to take the Pali Highway.
 Be sure to stop at the Pali Lookout on your way back to Waikiki.

 Day 5: Honolulu

 Head to downtown Honolulu for a historic hike around the old town, and try to visit: Iolani Palace, Kawaiahao Church and the Hawaiian Missions Historic Site and Archives.
 For a bird's-eye view of where you've been and the whole of Honolulu, go to the top of Aloha Tower, at Aloha Tower Marketplace.
 Stop for lunch either at the Aloha Tower Marketplace or at one of the nearby restaurants.
 Spend the afternoon at the Bishop Museum to immerse yourself in Hawaiian culture.
 Plan dinner outside of Waikiki.

 Day 6: Kailua Beach Park